cantacell/debacms/docs/newpage.md

 ---
-title: newpagetitle
+title: newpagetitle2
 ---
-newpage with title
+newpage with title2